 Welcome to our Curriculum Page

-At Worlebury St Paul’s Primary School we believe in Learning Without Limits.
-We aim to provide an authentic, purposeful curriculum that engages and inspires our children through active, challenging, meaningful, public and collaborative learning.
-As a school, we have develop a set of Core Practices which drive teaching and learning.
+As a school that believes in Learning without Limits, we aim to provide an authentic, purposeful curriculum, rooted in Christian values, that engages and inspires our children through active, challenging, meaningful, public and collaborative learning.
+We have developed a set of Core Practices which drive our teaching and learning.
 These practices are our vision for school improvement and development.
 This document is at the heart of continuing professional development and is continually referred to.

 Worlebury School builds a culture of trust, respect, agency, inclusion, courage, and kindness, where children and adults are committed to quality work and citizenship.
 School structures and traditions such as crew, community builders, exhibitions of children’s work, and service learning ensure that every child is known and cared for, that children’s leadership is nurtured, and that contributions to the school and world are celebrated.
 Children and staff are supported to do better work and be better people than they thought possible.

 At the heart of our Learning Without Limits approach are ten learning design principles drawn from Expeditionary Learning and Outward Bound Education, Harvard University.

 1. The Importance of Self-Discovery

 Worlebury St Paul's approach to curriculum makes standards come alive for children by connecting learning to real-world issues and needs.
 Academically robust learning projects based on key concepts, case studies, fieldwork and service learning inspire children to think and work as professionals do, contributing high-quality work to authentic audiences beyond the classroom.